 Noise is one of the greatest but least understood risks at work.
-Manufacturing, construction and call centre workers are particularly at risk from noise related problems like deafness and tinnitus.
-But almost all workplace environments can pose a health threat.
+Manufacturing and construction workers are particularly at risk from noise related problems like deafness and tinnitus but almost all workplace environments can pose a potential health threat.

 If you think work is to blame for your hearing problems, you should seek legal advice.
-You may be able to claim the costs of a hearing aid from a former employer, for example, and you may be entitled to compensation for your deafness.
-Call our specialist solicitors on: 0844 488 9090 or complete our online personal injury claim form.
+You may be able to claim the costs of a hearing aid from a former employer, for example, and you may be entitled to compensation for noise induced hearing loss or tinnitus or both.
+Call our specialist solicitors on 0203 816 0065.

-According to the HSE, around 170,000 people suffer from deafness, tinnitus or other ear problems as a result of exposure to excessive noise at work.
-In addition, it’s estimated that more than a million employees in the UK are regularly exposed to potentially damaging noise levels in the workplace.
+According to the HSE, around 170,000 people in the UK suffer from deafness, tinnitus or other ear problems as a result of exposure to excessive noise at work.
+In addition, it’s estimated that more than a million employees in the UK are still being regularly exposed to potentially damaging noise levels in the workplace.